So you’re wondering how binary code works, eh?

 Let’s calculate the values for the powers of two for each digit and add them together:

-So, we end up with the correct number that we wanted to display in binary.
+So, we end up with the correct number that we wanted to display in binary: 216.

 Clearly, we do need a few more digits than we did with the decimal system, but the value of the number is exactly the same.
-And that is all that matters!
+And that’s what we wanted to achieve!

 Thinking and calculating in binary numbers is of course somewhat tricky since we are used to a number system based on the powers of 10.

-But all in all, even though the fundamental idea of having just two states representing two values, either “on” or “off”, the binary system is just as good as the decimal system for displaying numbers.
+But even though the fundamental idea of having just two states representing two values, either “on” or “off”, the binary system is just as good as the decimal system for displaying numbers.

-But how does binary work for other sorts of information, like text, images, or audio?
+But how does binary code work for other sorts of information, like text, images, or audio?

 Well, as it turns out, all of these types of information can also be represented in binary code, too!

 Representing text in binary code